benbacardi/tyler/README.md

 Usage
 -----

-To use the service, call the URL with optional parameters to reutrn:
+To use the service, call the URL with optional parameters to return:

 ```
 GET /?lat=51.5008198&lon=-0.1427437&width=800&height=600